 - Generally, organizations will not be eligible for program or project support beyond 3 years.
 Subsequent to a 3-year grant, an organization should not apply for additional support for at least one calendar year.

 - Because of the often prohibitive cost of constructing new pre-schools, the Foundation prefers to fund existing schools and encourages strategic use of existing space and structures.

 - The Foundation prefers funding existing pre-schools, but will consider grants to start-up pre-schools which have demonstrated broad-based sources of financial support and a solid business plan for sustainability.
-In general, a new pre-school should have raised at least 40-50% of construction costs before being considered by the Foundation.
+In general, a new pre-school should have raised at least 50% of construction costs from internal or external funds before being considered by the Foundation.

 - Successful accredited, or in the process of obtaining accreditation, pre-K schools.

 - Currently, the Foundation works with the following accreditation agencies: WASC, HAIS (Hawaii Association of the Independent Schools), ACSI (Association of Christian Schools International), NAEYC and NECPA.

 - The trustees of the Samuel N. & Mary Castle Foundation strongly prefer NAEYC accreditation for pre-school applicants.
 Applicants with NAEYC accreditation will be given high priority status.

 Start-Up Pre-Schools & Kindergartens

 The Foundation is working at a systems level.
 It prefers to fund mature, established, well-funded accredited pre-schools and high quality infant toddler facilities.

 Capital Project Proposals